SimonEngler/SimonEngler.github.io/essays/evidence-of-scholarly-ability.md

 **Abstract:** The NASA funded HI-SEAS (Hawaii Space Exploration Analog and Simulation) is a planetary surface exploration analog site at ~8500 feet on the Mauna Loa side of the saddle area on the Big Island of Hawaii.
 This first mission will involve six astronaut-like (in terms of education, experience, and attitude) crew members living in the habitat for 120 days under Mars-exploration conditions.
 The habitat itself has been outfitted with a variety of real time sensors for water, heat, and energy consumption.
 This data shows a variety of traits within habitat living conditions that can be utilized for energy and water conservation.
 This mission started in February and will conclude on August 13th.
 Data of this type will give a picture of what resources are required for exploration or colonization on other planetary bodies.
 Future steps for habitat monitoring will be presenting outlining a data fusion model.
 This model will incorporate fuzzy logic for a centralized intelligent monitoring system.

-Primary contribution come from myself where I reduced the bulk of the data and wrote the paper, and presented.
+**Contributions:** Primary contribution come from myself where I reduced the bulk of the data and wrote the paper, and presented.
 Co-author Abramov A. contributed some data and photos.
 Dr. Binsted, Dr. Hunter, and Dr. Leung provided guildance in the data reduction.

 [Full Paper](http://www.amazon.com/dp/0990384004/ref=cm_sw_su_dp)